marekmaskarinec/creed/readme.txt

 dup
 drop
 swap
-nip
 rot
 tuck
 over
-roll - todo
+roll
-pick - todo
+pick

 IO:

+include ( t -- ) includes the symbols defined in a file eval    ( t -- ) evaluates t, with the current stack

 read    ( t -- ) sets the content to the contents of a file.
 Won't work if the
                  instance is currently not saved. if an unexisting file is passed, CREED won't load anything, but will just set the instance's file write   ( -- ) writes the content to the last loaded file. if the file doesn't exist, creates it. discard ( -- ) sets the saved flag to true, but doesn't save anything

-Operators:
+Math:

-neg ( n -- n ) negates a number
+neg      ( n -- n )
+plus     ( nn -- n )
+minus    ( nn -- n )
+divide   ( nn -- n )
+multiply ( nn -- n )
+modulo   ( nn -- n )

+Logic:

+and
+or
+equal
+lesser
+greater

+groups:

+append ( gg -- g ) appends groups
+take   ( gn -- g ) pushes a group with the first n elements drop   ( gn -- g ) pushes a group with the last n elements group  ( an -- g ) groups the first n items on the stack

 Misc:

-help ( -- ) help - todo
+help ( -- ) help
-dump ( -- ) dumps the stack content to Writer
+dump ( -- ) dumps the stack content

-CREED lib usage:

-To use CREED, you first need to create an instance.
-Do that using the NewInstance function.
-You need to pass it the starting buffer (which can be later changed) and the Writer.

-A creed instance then offerst the ExecCommand method, which can be used to run commands from a string.